-Parameter Туре Value scsi_id Numeric A value between 0 and 7.
+Parameter Туре Value scsi_bus Identifier Name of emulated SCSI disk controller: pka or pkb scsi_id Numeric A value between 0 and 7.
 ID number of the emulated SCSI device.
 The SCSI adapter is preloaded with address 7.
 If required set it to another value in the range 0-7 from the SRM console.